rafiwts/Discord_bot/README.md

 # Discord Bot
 Discord bot helps users to receive vital information after sending an appropriate command.
 It is also connected with chatgpt so that user can have a direct access to this tool.
-It is possible for a chat to be expanded depening on requirements and needs
+It is possible for a chat to be expanded depening on requirements and needs.
+Please visit this [link](https://discord.com/developers/docs/intro) to learn more about the bot on a discord platform.

 ## Instalation
 - after cloning the project, create a Python virtual environment with poetry and activate it: